-Address for Regular Mail: Address for Overnight/Express Mail: Copeland SMID Cap Dividend Growth Fund Copeland SMID Cap Dividend Growth Fund Copeland Dividend Growth Fund or Copeland International Small Cap Fund Copeland Dividend Growth Fund or Copeland International Small Cap Fund c/o Ultimus Fund Solutions, LLC c/o Ultimus Fund Solutions, LLC P.O.
-Box 541150 4221 North 203 rd Street, Suite 100 Omaha, NE 68154 Elkhorn, NE 68022
+Address for Overnight/Express Mail:

+Copeland SMID Cap Dividend Growth Fund

+Copeland Dividend Growth Fund or

+Copeland International Small Cap Fund

+c/o Ultimus Fund Solutions, LLC

+4221 North 203rd Street, Suite 100

+Elkhorn, NE 68022

 The USA PATRIOT Act requires financial institutions, including the Funds, to adopt certain policies and programs to prevent money-laundering activities, including procedures to verify the identity of customers opening new accounts.
 As requested on the Application, you should supply your full name, date of birth, social security number and permanent street address.
 Mailing addresses containing a P.O.
 Box will not be accepted.
 This information will assist the Funds in verifying your identity.
 Until such verification is made, the Funds may temporarily limit additional share purchases.
 In addition, the Funds may limit additional share purchases or close an account if it is unable to verify a shareholder's identity.
 As required by law, the Funds may employ various procedures, such as comparing the information to fraud databases or requesting additional information or documentation from you, to ensure that the information supplied by you is correct.